Skip to content ↓

 What subjects 'should' they study?

 There is no single answer to this question.
-Students should think about what they want to do when they leave school, and work backwards.
+Students should think about what they want to do when they leave school and work backwards.
 For many jobs, there isn’t a requirement to have studied certain subjects, but a good way of checking this is on the National Career Service website, the UCAS Website, or speaking to a member of their academy’s careers team.

 What if my child has no idea what career they want to do?

-This is not something to worry about.
 Even as adults, we can struggle thinking about what career we want to do, or what job we would like to do next.

 What is important is that your child knows what kinds of skills they need to go into the world of work and to manage their career, and they know which ones they could improve – this is something you can discuss with them.
 They should also be encouraged to speak to the Academy’s careers advisor.